Batman: Dark Detective III

 NOTES:

-Yes, the scripts are available for sale.
-No, the art is not - at least from me.
-Visit his agent, Spencer Beck, for all your Marshall Rogers needs.
+Visit Marshall Rogers' agent, Spencer Beck, for all your Marshall Rogers needs.